-Our specimen this week is the former Roman Catholic parish Assumption BVM.
-Assumption was one of the many victims of the North Philadelphia Swath of Destruction.
+Assumption BVM was one of the many victims of the North Philadelphia Swath of Destruction.
 It actually survived the Year of Hell, only to succumb two years later.
 In fact, until the closing of St. Boniface in 2006, Assumption had the distinction of being one of the Swath’s last victims.

-The property is technically owned and operated by Siloam Wellness, an HIV non-profit, but the church isn't really in use, and since 1995 has effectively been undergoing the dreaded Long Goodbye.
+The property is currently owned by developer John Wei, but the church isn't really in use, and since 1995 has effectively been undergoing the dreaded Long Goodbye.